mamorneau/node-red-contrib-odbcmj/README.md

   A valid SQL query string that can optionally contains parameters inserted using the Mustache syntax.
 For exemple, msg.payload can be inserted anywhere in the string using triple curly brackets: `{{{payload}}}`.
 The node will accept a query that is passed either as msg.query, msg.payload.query or msg.payload if payload is a stringified JSON containing a query key/value pair.
 A query string passed from the input will override any query defined in the node properties.
 Mustache syntax cannot be used with a query string passed from the input.

   Alternatively, the query string can be constructed as a prepared statement; that is with variables replaced by question marks: `SELECT * FROM test WHERE id = ?`.
-The variables must then be passed to the input using `msg.params`.
+The variables must then be passed to the input using `msg.parameters`.
 This object must be an array containing the same number of element that there are `?` in the query string.
 The parameters are inserted one by one, from left to right.

 * (**required**) **`result to`**: <`dot-notation string`>